Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Introduction

-However, common computer implementations of DFT in large codes like ABINIT~\cite{ABINIT} or VASP~\cite{VASP} explicitly require the locations $\vec{R}_I, I=1,N$, of the nuclei of $N$ ions and only the electron problem is reduced by DFT.
-The density functional theory of the one-body ion density $\rho(r)$ is {\it not} invoked in these codes.
-Only an electron exchange-correlation functional $F_{ee}^{xc}$ is invoked within a Kohn-Sham (KS) calculation for specific ionic configuration ${\vec{R}_I}$ using the Born-Oppenheimer approximation.
+Common computer implementations of DFT in large codes like ABINIT~\cite{ABINIT} or VASP~\cite{VASP} explicitly require the locations $\vec{R}_I, I=1,N$, of the nuclei of $N$ ions and only the electron problem is reduced by DFT.
+The density functional theory of the one-body ion density $\rho(r)$ is {\it not} invoked in these codes, although the DFT for classical ions begun to be exploited since the 1970s, e.g., Evans~\cite{EvansDFT79}.
+Only an electron exchange-correlation functional $F_{ee}^{xc}$ is invoked in VASP or ABINIT, using a Kohn-Sham (KS) calculation for specific ionic configuration ${\vec{R}_I}$ using the Born-Oppenheimer (BO) approximation.
 The ions merely provide an `external potential'.
 Classical molecular dynamics is used to equilibrate the ion distribution $\sum \delta(\vec{r}-\vec{R_I})$.
-Such an approach produces a many-centered potential energy function $V({\vec{R}_I}),I=1,\cdots,N$.
-So, single-ion properties, pair-potentials between ions etc., are not directly available by this $N$-center DFT, as the calculation is for a solid-state cluster of $N$-nuclei and electrons moving on a complex potential-energy surface.
+Such an approach produces a many-centered potential energy function $V({\vec{R}_1,\cdots,\vec{R}_N})$.
+So, single-ion properties, pair-potentials between ions etc., are not directly available by this $N$-center DFT, as the calculation is for a solid with a unit cell of $N$-nuclei and electrons moving on a complex potential-energy surface.

-Extraction of such `atomic' properties invokes an expansion of, say, the potential felt by an ion at $\vec{R}$ in terms two-body, three-body and higher interactions.
+Extraction of `atomic' properties invokes an expansion of, say, the potential felt by an ion at $\vec{R}$ in terms two-body, three-body and higher interactions.
 A truncation in finite order and fitting a required property, e.g., an effective potential, to a large parameter set is used.
-A kinetic energy functional~\cite{Karas18} may be used to simplify the DFT computations if some accuracy could sacrificed, but `one-atom' properties or pair-potentials are not directly available from such $N$-ion calculations.
+If individual atomic properties, e.g., charge state $\bar{Z}$, X-ray Thomson Scattering (XRTS) profiles etc., are needed, the $N$-atom cluster has to be decomposed using some additional model~\cite{Plage-XRTS15,BethkenZbar20} for `decomposing' the cluster into contributions from individual atomic centers.
+In effect, these methods attempt to reconstruct the Neutral-Pseudo-Atom result from the $N$-atom DFT calculation.
 Usually $N$ ranges from 100-500 particles unless crystal symmetry or some such property can be invoked.

-The advantage of the NPA form of DFT is that {\it single-atom} properties, linearized atomic pseudopotentials, as well as pair-potentials, and the corresponding pair distribution functions (PDFs) are directly available and may be used as inputs to both quantum simulations (using the pseudopotentials) as well as classical simulations using the pair-potentials.
-That these pair-potentials do NOT need multi-center corrections is not adequately appreciated in the community of users.
-Typical examples of such advantages of the NPA are in providing the mean ionization $\bar{Z}$, ionization fractions $x_s$ for a mixture of ions of different ionization states $Z^{s+}$, providing an electron-ion interaction $U_{ei}(k)$, providing PDFs needed for linear transport calculations, for temperature relaxation studies, providing the ion-feature in X-ray Thomson scattering (XRTS), while being able to use Fermi-liquid approaches when needed~\cite{cdwSi20}.